simyoungjun/QR-VC-DEMO/index.md

         <br><br>
         <h2 id="abstract">Abstract<a name="abstract"></a></h2>
-        <p>One-shot voice conversion (VC) modifies the speaker identity of a source speech to match a target using only a single reference utterance, without requiring retraining.
-Recent approaches extensively utilize self-supervised learning (SSL) features with K-means quantization (KQ) to extract high-quality content representations by exploiting their structural properties.
-However, quantization removes fine-grained phonetic and prosodic variations as well as speaker identity, degrading intelligibility and prosody preservation.
-Despite this limitation, existing methods have not explored the potential of quantization residuals.
-This work introduces a novel approach that fully utilizes quantization residuals to disentangle speaker identity while restoring phonetic and prosodic details lost during quantization.
-By applying only K-means quantization and linear transformations, our method achieves effective disentanglement within a unified framework.
-This enables high-fidelity voice conversion while relying solely on reconstruction losses.
-As a result, it eliminates the need for explicit supervision and complex, non-linear deep networks in disentanglement structure.
-Experiments demonstrate that the proposed model outperforms existing methods while maintaining a simple linear disentanglement structure.
-It achieves the superior intelligibility and speaker similarity while better preserving prosody, highlighting the potential of quantization residuals in one-shot VC.</p>
+        <p>Zero-shot voice conversion is a technique that alters the speaker identity of an input speech to match a target
+ speaker using only a single reference utterance, without requiring additional training.
+Recent approaches extensively uti lize self-supervised learning features with K-means quantization to extract high-quality content representations while removing speaker identity.
+However, this quantization process also eliminates fine-grained phonetic and prosodic variations, degrading intelligibility and prosody preservation.
+While prior works have primarily focused on quantized representations, quantization residuals remain underutilized and deserve further exploration.
+In this paper, we introduce a novel approach that fully uti lizes quantization residuals by leveraging temporal properties of speech components.
+This facilitates the disentanglement of speaker identity and the recovery of phonetic and prosodic details lost during quantization.
+By applying only K-means quantization and linear projections, our method achieves simple yet effective disentanglement, without requiring complex architectures or explicit supervision.
+This allows for high-fidelity voice conversion trained solely with reconstruction losses.
+Experiments show that the proposed model outperforms existing methods across both subjective and objective metrics.
+It achieves superior intelli gibility and speaker similarity, along with improved prosody preservation, highlighting the impact of our Linear Disentangler module.</p>
         <br><br>